Dead investment: What you need to know about funeral insurance

 - Depending on how long you live, you might hold funeral insurance for a long time.
 It is important to understand that for most policies there is no cap on the premiums you may pay over the term of the policy, so you may end up paying for a policy for a very very long time.

 - it is possible to pay more in premiums than the amount of cover provided by the policy.
 You should consider the terms and conditions of each insurance contract before deciding to buy or continue to hold a policy.

 - Consider the long term affordability of the policy, based not only on your current income, but the income you are likely to have in the future.
 Are you sure you will be able to continue to pay you premiums for possibly a very long time?

 - The Early Payout Option may affect entitlement to the age pension and other government benefits, and may have income tax implications.
 The additional benefit from exercising the Early Payout Option may need to be included in your assessable income, You should consider these impacts and get advice if necessary, before exercising this option.

 - Many funds increase your policy cover amount and premiums yearly, so be aware if this is applicable to the policy you are in or considering

-Comparisons of Australian funeral insurance policies
+Australian funeral insurance policy comparison